Device Review

 Popular options for parents are:

-- Gryphon router.
-We have really enjoyed the Gryphon.
-Top-notch set of parental controls.
+1. Gryphon Advance Security & Parental Controls router.
 This is the router used by our CEO, Chris, with his four children.
 It gives you time control, YouTube Restricted Mode, and more.
 Easy set-up and a parent app that allows you to pause the internet with one touch.

 Bonus content – we tested the best routers out there and here’s WHY we picked Gryphon.